Gabriel: Hebrew Bible

+The Archangel Gabriel appears to the Prophet Daniel, attributed to Francesco Solimena (1657–1747).

 The only book in the Hebrew Bible that explicitly mentions Gabriel is the Book of Daniel.
 Gabriel appears to the prophet Daniel to explain his visions (Daniel 8:15–26, 9:21–27).
 Later, in Daniel's final vision, an angel, not named but likely Gabriel again, appears to him and speaks of receiving help from Michael in battle against the prince of Persia and also Michael's role in times to come.
 The Book of Daniel contains the first instances of named angels in the Hebrew Bible.
 Gabriel's main function in the Book of Daniel is that of revealer, responsible for interpreting Daniel's visions, a role he continues to have in later traditions.
 In Daniel 10–12, while Gabriel is not named directly, many scholars infer his continued presence as the messenger who delivers Daniel’s final apocalyptic revelations.

 Though he is not specifically named, the "man clothed with linen" mentioned in chapters 9 and 10 of the Book of Ezekiel is interpreted as Gabriel in Yoma 77a of the Babylonian Talmud.